highb/bmh/content/2022-09-08-how-terraform-implicit-dependencies-work.md

 Plan: 1 to add, 0 to change, 1 to destroy.
 ```

 If your brain is used to the patterns used by Puppet, you would expect that adding a `depends_on` to the resource would resolve this issue.
 It does not.
 The reason for this is that adding this dependency does not change the diff that will be generated during the plan stage.
 The file being read by `file()` simply will not have changed at that point.
-There is no concept of a "refresh" between resources in Terraform that would force an update of resources in the dependency graph based on another resource changing.
-Instead, all of the resources that are known are queried during the plan stage and a diff is generated using those values against the current state file.
+There is no concept of a "refresh" between resources in Terraform that would force an update of resources in the dependency graph based on another resource change.
+Instead, all of the resources that are known are queried during the plan stage, and a diff is generated using those values against the current state file.

-I found this to be very counter-intuitive when I first started learning Terraform due to my familiar patterns that I knew from Puppet but once I learned and updated my understanding with how Terraform works, I found that I was able to reason about how my configurations will be applied much better.
+I found this counter-intuitive when I first started learning Terraform due to the familiar patterns that I knew from Puppet.
+Still, once I learned and updated my understanding of how Terraform works, I found that I could reason about how my configurations would be applied much better.
 I hope that this post helped you have some similar epiphanies of your own about Terraform.
 Thanks for reading!

+If you found this guide helpful, consider reading [Matthew Rose's blog post "Talking to the Locals" about the `terraform console`](https://matthewaerose.github.io/terraform/console/2023/08/31/talking-to-the-locals.html) to get some pointers on how to better explore your Terraform code and state with a handy REPL!